-Applicant Name: Disability is not a 'brave struggle' or 'courage in the face of adversity' Disability is an art.
-It's an ingenious way - Neil Marcus, Actor, Playwright, Performance Artist to live.
-The Universal Accessibility Checklist is one tool used by the Raleigh Arts Commission to enable applicants to show h successfully their organizations engage people with disabilities in their programming and activities.
-Inclusion is the a creating environments in which someone with a disability is and feels welcomed, respected, supported, and valued to participate.
-A universally accessible program is one that a person with a disability can not only attend, but one where can enjoy the same high quality experience as other participants.
-The focus is not on the minimum standards set out Americans with Disabilities Act, but on the use of best practices with a goal of full inclusion, which is at the core of "a accessibility".
-The Commission understands that most organizations are not currently universally accessible, but it is interested in learning how applicants are moving toward that goal. ct of to fully e they t by the universal Please indicate the accessibility accommodations and services your organization provides for the proposed project or program by selecting a choice from the drop-down menu that appears when you click in each box: r PLANNING FOR UNIVERSAL ACCESSIBILITY How will your organization approach engaging people with disabilities in this project?
-Accessibility for this project focuses primarily on providing accommodations/services for participants Project incorporates Deaf and/or disability culture into content Project is primarily for people with disabilities People with disabilities provided advice and/or support in planning project and/or accessible accommodations/services People with disabilities led project development and implementation PLANNED ACCOMMODATIONS/SERVICES FOR PEOPLE WITH DISABILITIES For People with Mobility Issues Has the federal government's ADA Checklist for Existing Facilities been completed for the location(s)?
-Designated Accessible Parking Spaces, with a Clear and Accessible Path of Entry to Facility Ground Level or Ramped Entrance to Facility Exterior Signage with Directions to Accessible Entrance(s) Elevators for Multi-Level Facilities Integrated and Dispersed Seating in Assembly Areas for People with Mobility Issues Accessible Restrooms (doorways, door handles, sinks, soap, paper dispensers, stall size, door swing, water fountains) Accessible Emergency Exits and Audio/Visual Emergency Alarms Accessible Box Office, Stage, Dressing Rooms, Exhibit Areas, Display
+Disability is not a 'brave struggle' or 'courage in the face of adversity'...
+Disability is an art.
+It's an ingenious way to live. - Neil Marcus, Actor, Playwright, Performance Artist

+The Universal Accessibility Checklist is one tool used by the Raleigh Arts Commission to enable applicants to show how successfully their organizations engage people with disabilities in their programming and activities.
+Inclusion is the act of creating environments in which someone with a disability is and feels welcomed, respected, supported, and valued to fully participate.
+A universally accessible program is one that a person with a disability can not only attend, but one where they can enjoy the same high quality experience as other participants.
+The focus is not on the minimum standards set out by the Americans with Disabilities Act, but on the use of best practices with a goal of full inclusion, which is at the core of "universal accessibility".
+The Commission understands that most organizations are not currently universally accessible, but it is interested in learning how applicants are moving toward that goal.

+Please indicate the accessibility accommodations and services your organization plans to provide for the proposed project or program by selecting a choice from the drop-down menu that appears when you click in each box:

+PLANNING FOR UNIVERSAL ACCESSIBILITY

+How will your organization approach engaging people with disabilities in this project?

+Accessibility for this project focuses primarily on providing accommodations/services for participants Project incorporates Deaf and/or disability culture into content Project is primarily for people with disabilities People with disabilities providing advice and/or support in planning project and/or accessible accommodations/services People with disabilities leading project development/implementation

+PLANNED ACCOMMODATIONS/SERVICES FOR PEOPLE WITH DISABILITIES For People with Mobility Issues

+Has the federal government's ADA Checklist for Existing Facilities been completed for the location(s)?
+Designated Accessible Parking Spaces, with a Clear and Accessible Path of Entry to Facility Ground Level or Ramped Entrance to Facility Exterior Signage with Directions to Accessible Entrance(s) Elevators for Multi-Level Facilities Integrated and Dispersed Seating in Assembly Areas for People with Mobility Issues Accessible Restrooms (doorways, door handles, sinks, soap, paper dispensers, stall size, door swing, water fountains) Accessible Emergency Exits and Audio/Visual Emergency Alarms Accessible Box Office, Stage, Dressing Rooms, Exhibit Areas, Display Cases, and Counters Accessible Administrative Offices